EddieHubCommunity/open-source-practice/README.md

 - Wait for your changes to be merged

 - Hurray!
-You successfully made a contribution
+You successfully made a contribution!

 ## Hacktoberfest community